zancaa/zancaa.github.io/README.md

-# Academic Pages
-**Academic Pages is a GitHub Pages template for personal and professional portfolio-oriented websites.**
+**Note: this page was built from Academic Pages, a GitHub Pages template for personal and professional portfolio-oriented websites.**

-This page was built from Academic Pages.